datasmith007-gif/Moneymap/features/04-account-behavior-analysis.md

 # Feature 4: Account Behavior Analysis (Budgeting & Spend Patterns)

+**Version: V2.** Budgets, learned patterns, and personal inflation only make sense when data outlives a session — this feature requires a persistent adapter.
+Nothing in it talks to storage directly; it reads the same store as everything else.

+## Module Promise
+> Budget status is always computed from stored transactions and clearly stamped "as of" the latest import — the module never implies real-time freshness it doesn't have.
+Overspend explanations always point to the specific transactions responsible.

 ## Overview
 Turn historical transaction data into forward-looking guidance: budgets with on-track indicators and overspend warnings, plus pattern detection that groups spends and predicts what's coming.